Business Strategy and Outlook

 All that said, the $9.7 billion CSRA deal does give us some concerns.
 With the acquisition, General Dynamics is channeling investment into one of its slower growing and lower margin businesses.
 Although we think management had to make an acquisition in IT services in order to remain competitive in a consolidating market, we were surprised by the scale of the deal and thought that a divestment of the company's IT business was the most likely move.
 If the firm can extract the promised synergies (2% of combined revenue), then the deal looks value-accretive in our DCF model.
 If it can't deliver, then the deal looks value-neutral at best.

 Falls Church, Virginia-based General Dynamics manufactures submarines, armored vehicles, information technology systems, and business jets.
-It operates its businesses in decentralized manner, and following the acquisition of CSRA, which closed during the second quarter of 2018, General Dynamics operates five segments: aerospace (24% of pro forma sales), combat systems (16%), marine systems (23%), information technology (25%), and mission systems (12%).
-Based on the new revenue recognition standard, the firm generated $30.9 billion in 2017 sales.
+It operates its businesses in decentralized manner, and following the acquisition of CSRA, which closed during the second quarter of 2018, General Dynamics operates five segments: aerospace (23% of sales), combat systems (17%), marine systems (23%), information technology (23%), and mission systems (13%).
+The firm generated $36.2 billion in 2018 sales.